Virginia’s McAuliffe to make gubernatorial bid official

 And to win the Democratic nomination, McAuliffe would have to defeat three Black candidates who have said the state is ready for new leadership.

-Sen. Louise Lucas, a powerful Black lawmaker who is set to serve as a co-chair for McAuliffe, said the state is facing “desperate times” amid the coronavirus pandemic and faltering economy.
+Sen. Louise Lucas, a powerful Black lawmaker who is set to serve as a co-chair for McAuliffe, said the state is facing “desperate times” amid the coronavirus pandemic and a faltering economy.
 She said McAuliffe has proven he can fix things.

 “I want somebody that I know can deliver,” Lucas said.